JesperHartsuiker/IoT-module/Team Workspace/Pol_Toni/exercises/activity04/README.md

 # Exercise 04

-For the fourth exercise we wrote five different Node-RED programs.
+For the fourth exercise we wrote two different Node-RED programs.

 ## Overview
 1. [More Hardware and Integration with Node-RED](#more-hardware-and-integration-with-node-red)